sharpie7/pico-pattern/README.md

 ![Pico Pattern](photos/img1.jpg)

+I think that the noise visible on this photo is due to the 3.3V signals not being quite compatible with the RGB to SCART lead I was using.

 ## Software Build and Deployment

 If you want to use the pre-built output then you can just download the file `build/pico-pattern.uf2` and skip to the last paragraph of this section.